Emma Seligman: Career

 While at NYU, she made short films including Lonewoods, Void, and her senior thesis film, Shiva Baby.
 During this time, Seligman also interned at a variety of production studios.
 She also served on the Toronto International Film Festival's select youth committee, where she helped program films for the festival.

-Her thesis film, Shiva Baby, was selected for 2018 South by Southwest film festival.
-At the encouragement of the short film's star, Rachel Sennott, whom she befriended during the audition process, Seligman began developing it into a feature, where Sennott would reprise her lead role.
+Her thesis short film, Shiva Baby, was selected for 2018 South by Southwest film festival.
+The film follows Danielle as she attends a Shiva with both her ex-girlfriend and sugar daddy in attendance.
+During her time at NYU Seligman tried sugaring briefly, and has said of the experience that, "You have this sort of awakening of like, oh my God, I don't have any power in this world, but I do have my sexual power.
+And I think sugaring has allowed young women and young people to take hold of that to a higher degree," At the encouragement of the short film's star, Rachel Sennott, whom she befriended during the audition process, Seligman began developing it into a feature, where Sennott would reprise her lead role.
 It was Sennott's unique style of comedy and knack for uncomfortable humor that transformed Shiva Baby into more of a comedy than the original short film's intense dramedy approach.
 Seligman also cited inspiration from the horror and thriller genres that helped to form the film's "claustrophobic look."
 The feature-length version of Shiva Baby was set to premiere at 2020 South by Southwest, but the premiere was cancelled due to the COVID-19 pandemic.
+Seligman says she finished the feature around half an hour before the festival was cancelled.
 The film eventually premiered at the 2020 Toronto International Film Festival.